Combining various ready-made inputs for CHIMERE#

-Here we combine various inputs of emissions and boundary conditions from various ready-made files for CHIMERE.
+Here we combine emissions and boundary conditions from multiple ready-made files for CHIMERE.

-The instructions provided here assume that you already have a yaml for a first simulation with ready-made files and deal with the components of datavect which provide CHIMERE with its usual inputs.
+These instructions assume that you already have a YAML for a first simulation with ready-made files, and focus on the datavect components that provide CHIMERE with its standard inputs.

-3. Run the system with the modified yaml (see Run the system).
+3. Run the system with the modified YAML (see Run the simulation).

 4. Check the generated inputs, as explained in Checking the input files:.

-It is possible to specify different input sources for the various emitted species which do not require a sub-hourly interpolation.
-These species must be listed as parameters of flux and their names must match the names in ANTHROPIC.
-For each parameter, the specifications of the component plugin are inherited by default but it is possible to individualize everything, including the plugin to use, as shown in the following examples.
+Different input sources can be specified for the various emitted species that do not require sub-hourly interpolation.
+These species must be listed as parameters of flux, with names matching those in ANTHROPIC.
+Each parameter inherits the component plugin settings by default, but all settings, including the plugin itself, can be overridden individually, as shown in the examples below.

 datavect: